ilmandone/lista-2024/README.md

 # Lista2024

 ## Todo
-- Improve the home side menu with a better template
-- Start the editing mode for lists
+- Start the editing mode for lists where
-- Create an item component that include the edit mode
+  - in edit mode and only if a list is deleted, sorted or renamed the confirm button is show
+  - in edit mode a list will display the drag icon and the delete button.
+  - on delete the list is temporaly removed from the f/e list and only on confirm the db remove the collection
+  - on sorting no confirmations are required
+  - on creation the list is temporary added and only on confirm the collection are crated on db

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.1.0.